 [acquisition, counterfactuality, corpus, experimental] I am currently investigating the development of the child’s interpretation of counterfactual utterances – contrasting counterfactual wishes and conditionals.
-Supervised by Ailís Cournane (NYU).
+With Ailís Cournane (NYU).
 If you happen to know a 3-to-6-year-old in the NYC area (and their parents) willing to participate they can sign-up here!
 The corpus component of this work is published in the Amsterdam Colloquium 2019 proceedings.

 [neurolinguistics, modality, belief updating] I investigated the neural correlates of modal versus factual processing with magnetoencephalography (MEG).
 I found increased activation for factual conditions over modal conditions and relate this activity to discourse belief updating.
-A preprint of this work is now available at eNeuro.
+This work is now available at eNeuro.
 In collaboration with Ryan Law (Max Planck Institute) Ailís Cournane (NYU) and Liina Pylkkänen (NYU).

 Other Collaborations: I think collaborations are important, especially when working on the interfaces.
 Currently I’m involved in the following collaborative projects:

 [acquisition, modality, corpus] With Annemarie van Dooren (UMD) we investigated the distributional cues available in Dutch children’s input to learn different flavors of modality.
 A report of our study can be found in the BUCLD 2019 proceedings.
-This study falls within the research project ‘Acquiring the language of possibility’ supervised by Ailís Cournane (NYU) and Valentine Hacquard (UMD).
+This study falls within the research project ‘Acquiring the language of possibility’ led by Ailís Cournane (NYU) and Valentine Hacquard (UMD).